Top 10 Home Remedies for Baby Eye Infection

 This is one of the most popular natural coolants that is a part of various natural beauty remedies as well.
 Jasmine water is known to soothe the skin and the eyes.
 By letting the jasmine flowers sit in distilled water overnight, the water can then be put in the eye using a dropper.
 The soothing sensation brings quick relief from the inflammation in the eye due to an infection.

 Sometimes, the eye gets irritated when the tear duct does not have a clear passage or has some blockage in its way.
 In these cases, it is good to warm your fingers and softly massage the area between the eye and the nasal bridge.
 The warmth of the fingers helps dislodge anything stuck in the path, clearing up the tear duct.
+It also helps soothe dry eyes and styes.

 10. Infection at Birth